alesparza/Instrument-Emulator/README.md

 # Instrument-Emulator

-Foobar is a Java library to emulate laboratory instruments.
+Instrument-Emulator is a Java library to emulate laboratory instruments.

 ## Installation